-Mic check: the best podcast microphones for recording your voice at home
+Best podcast microphone 2022: the top mics for recording your voice | Stuff

 Is it any good?

-Solid build quality and decent audio with a rich warmth makes a no-fuss plug and play option.
+Solid build quality and decent audio with a rich warmth makes this one of the best podcast microphones for a no-fuss plug and play setup.
 Its size may not make it as portable as other options on this list, but it fits well into whatever recording scenario you throw at it.

 At £120, this THX-certified beast is ideal for those looking for a step up from their first mic without breaking the bank.